bertvv/ansible-skeleton/README.md

 First, modify the `Vagrantfile` to select your favourite base box.
 I use a CentOS 7 base box, based on [Mischa Taylor's Packer template](https://github.com/boxcutter/centos).
 This is the only time you need to edit the `Vagrantfile`.

-The `ansible/` directory contains the Ansible configuration, and should at least contain the standard `site.yml`.
+The `ansible/` directory contains the Ansible configuration, and is structured according to [Ansible's best practices](https://docs.ansible.com/ansible/playbooks_best_practices.html).
+It should at least contain the standard `site.yml`.

 The `vagrant-hosts.yml` file specifies the nodes that are controlled by Vagrant.
 You should at least specify a `name:`, other settings (see below) are optional.
 A host-only adapter is created and the given IP assigned to that interface.
 Other optional settings that can be specified: